sjsivert/sjsivert/apps/docs/src/routes/docs/[...4]apps/[...1]next.js-apps/+page.md

 The project named `apps/next-website-app-dir-intl` features localization support.

 The main new feature is that all localized routes are placed under the `[lang]` route.
 This means that all pages within this route will receive a `lang` parameter which can be used to fetch localized data from Sanity or any other source.
+For a more in depth description on how localization works, see the [localization architecture document](/docs/architecture/localization).